 Cultural Control and Sanitary Methods

 The control of CYSDV is dependent on the control of its vector Bemisia tabaci, and elimination of sources of infection.
 In particular, cucurbit seedlings for planting should come from disease-free stocks.
 Roguing infected cucurbit plants and removing overwintering crops early in the spring prior to the emergence of adult whiteflies may prove useful.
 To be effective, this sort of control measure should be applied over a whole area and preferably where there is no continuous production in glasshouses, which are often the sites of whitefly activity and active virus spread throughout the year.
 Weeds in and surrounding glasshouses should also be destroyed as they could act as hosts for B. tabaci.
 In Israel, covering the soil with a mulch of sawdust, fresh wheat straw or yellow polyethylene sheets has markedly reduced populations of B. tabaci.
 Whiteflies are attracted to the yellow colour and are killed by the heat.
-The fading of the mulch colour and changes in the ratio of canopy to mulch area is believed to cause a reduction in control.
 Interplanting with a species that is a good host for the vector, but not the virus may reduce virus incidence.
-In Lebanon, insect-proof nets and sticky yellow traps are used for control (Abou-Jawdah et al., 2000).
+In Lebanon and in Spain, insect-proof nets and sticky yellow traps are used for control (Abou-Jawdah et al., 2000; Janssen et al., 2009).
 Growing plants under physical barriers, such as low mesh tunnels and shade-cloth, may also have a positive effect.

 Chemical control of populations of B. tabaci to levels that result in a significant drop in disease incidence has proved difficult.
 In general, chemical control of the vectors of Closteroviridae has not been effective in preventing the spread of the diseases they cause (Berdiales et al., 1999).
 Some of the difficulties are the wide host range of the vector, the presence of the whitefly on the undersides of leaves, the extreme motility of adults and the ability of B. tabaci to develop resistance to most classes of existing insecticides.
 Many conventional insecticides such as organophosphorus compounds, carbamates and pyrethroids have effectively reduced whitefly populations, but provided only partial virus control even when sprayed as frequently as 2-3 times a week (Nakhla and Maxwell, 1998).
 Imidacloprid, a systemic insecticide that can be applied to soil and foliage, is used to control whiteflies, but resistance has been reported (Elbert and Nauen, 2000).
 Insects resistant to buprofezin were also detected (Anon., 1996).